AdityaRaj1440/Contact-Management-System/README.md

 ## Getting Started

-1. Clone the repository/Unzip the repo:
+1. Clone the repository/Unzip the repo
-2. Navigate to the backend directory inside project directory:
+2. Navigate to the backend directory inside project directory

 ### Database Setup